 If you need to direct a user to another location and your situation does not follow the app launch policies listed above, consider using an

 attribution-link instead.
-For more examples, see Punching Out of Bixby Views.
+For more examples and additional guidelines, see Punching Out of Bixby Views.

 If you have a scenario that falls into the acceptable situations of when it's okay to leave Bixby, you can punch out using the following methods: